-You don’t need a licence to drive a mobility scooter or powered wheelchair, but you may have to register it and get a ‘nil value’ tax disc.
+You do not need a licence to drive a mobility scooter or powered wheelchair, but you may have to register it.
 Only certain types can be driven on the road.
+The law calls these types of vehicles ‘invalid carriages’.

 Mobility scooters and powered wheelchairs come in 2 categories:

-- ‘class 2 invalid carriages’ - these can’t be used on the road (except where there isn’t a pavement) and have a maximum speed of 4mph
+- ‘class 2 invalid carriages’ - these cannot be used on the road (except where there is not a pavement) and have a maximum speed of 4mph

 - ‘class 3 invalid carriages’ - these can be used on the road, and have a maximum speed of 4mph off the road, and 8mph on the road

-You don’t need to register a class 2 invalid carriage and they don’t need a tax disc.
+You do not need to register a class 2 invalid carriage.